mohamedhamdhy/onedeals-privacy/README.md

 Questions or concerns?
 Reading this Privacy Notice will help you understand your privacy rights and choices.
 If you do not agree with our policies, please do not use our Services.
 Contact us at mohamedalhamdhy@gmail.com.

 SUMMARY OF KEY POINTS
-This summary highlights key points from our Privacy Notice.
-For details, review the full policy below.

 Personal information we process: Depends on your interactions with our Services, choices, and features used.